ttnmapper/documentation/project_status.md

 # Project Status

 TTN Mapper is currently undergoing a major refactor to support The Things Stack (v3).
 To fully support TTS, TTN Mapper needs to be able to support multiple networks.
-This is a big change to the backend systems that has already started in December 2018.
+This is a big change to the backend systems, and has already started in December 2018.
+The current major focus is uniquely identifying a network and gateways.
+After this is sorted out the focus will shift to the website.

 ## The Things Network V2